 CEO | Redweb

-The following organisations will be attending Digital Wave to offer advice, answer any questions you may have and show you some of their tech!
+The following organisations attended Digital Wave to offer advice, answer questions from our students and show off some of their tech!

 If you would like to sponsor, speak or attend the next Digital wave, please get in touch: firstname.lastname@example.org